urbit/developers.urbit.org/content/guides/core/app-school/3-imports-and-aliases.md

 The first line uses the faslus (`/+`) Ford rune to import `/lib/default-agent.hoon` and `/lib/dbug.hoon`, building them and loading them into the subject of our agent so they're available for use.
-You can read more about Ford runes in the [Ford section of the vane documentation](/reference/hoon/rune/fas).
+You can read more about Ford runes in the [Fas section of the rune documentation](/reference/hoon/rune/fas).

 Next, we've added an extra core.
 Notice how it's not explicitly composed, since